CEGIS Research Plan 2013-2018

 USGS Created Ontologies

-- An ontology outlining the National Hydrography Dataset is available here: NHD Ontology
+- An ontology outlining the National Hydrography Dataset is available here: GIS NHD

 - An ontology of topographic feature data is available here: US Topographic